 – Prices can be higher than normal online shops

 Last but not least, don’t forget about the biggest online digital music shop.
-Several japanese artists see their works released worldwide through iTunes, and if you’re not interested in owning physical copies of their releases and want to support them in a cheap but still valid way, this is probably your best option.
-By buying digital copies of albums and singles on iTunes you give your contribute to your favorite artist’s overseas activities, and the results on the global charts of iTunes may define future decisions on activities outside Japan such as worldwide tours and physical releases in western markets, which is all good if you’ve always dreamed of seeing your favorite japanese singer or group performing near you (and believe me it’s possible).
+Several Japanese artists see their works released worldwide through iTunes, and if you’re not interested in owning physical copies of their releases and want to support them in a cheap but still legit way, this is probably your best option.
+By buying digital copies of albums and singles on iTunes, you give your contribute to your favorite artist’s overseas activities, and the results on the global charts of iTunes may define future decisions on activities outside Japan.

 – The cheapest and fastest solution to support your favorite artists from overseas